-There are 348 consolidated subsidiaries.
-The major consolidated subsidiaries are Sumitomo Forestry Wood Products Co., Ltd., Sumitomo Forestry Home Engineering Co., Ltd., Sumitomo Forestry Home Tech Co., Ltd., Sumitomo Forestry Residential Co., Ltd., Henley Arch Unit Trust, Henley Arch Pty Ltd., Bloomfield Homes, L.P., Crescent Communities, LLC, DRB Enterprises, LLC, Edge Utah HoldCo, LLC, Gehan Homes, Ltd., MainVue Homes LLC and Mark III Properties, LLC.
+There are 376 consolidated subsidiaries.
+The major consolidated subsidiaries are Sumitomo Forestry Wood Products Co., Ltd., Sumitomo Forestry Home Engineering Co., Ltd., Sumitomo Forestry Home Tech Co., Ltd., Sumitomo Forestry Residential Co., Ltd., Henley Arch Unit Trust, Henley Arch Pty Ltd., Bloomfield Homes, L.P., Brightland Homes, Ltd., Crescent Communities, LLC, DRB Enterprises, LLC, Edge Utah HoldCo, LLC, MainVue Homes LLC and Mark III Properties, LLC.

-Beginning the consolidated fiscal year under review, Structural HoldCo, LLC, and 41 other companies, whose shares were newly acquired, are included in the scope of consolidation.
+Beginning the consolidated fiscal year under review, SI HoldCo, LLC, and 63 other companies, whose shares were newly acquired, are included in the scope of consolidation.
+Additionally, DDDRB Investments, LLC, which was equity-method affiliates in the previous consolidated fiscal year, is excluded from the scope of equity-method affiliates and has been included in the scope of consolidation due to the increase in shares.

-On the other hand, Daiichisansho Co., Ltd. and 9 other companies, which were consolidated subsidiaries in the previous consolidated fiscal year, are excluded from the scope of consolidation, due to the sale of shares or the completion of liquidation.
-Additionally, CC Independence Park, L.P. and 7 other companies, which were consolidated subsidiaries in the previous consolidated fiscal year, are excluded from the scope of consolidation and have been included as equity-method affiliates due to the reduction in shares.
+On the other hand, CJ Kaihatsu, LLC and 35 other companies, which were consolidated subsidiaries in the previous consolidated fiscal year, are excluded from the scope of consolidation, due to the sale of shares or the completion of liquidation.
+Additionally, CC Elizabeth on Seventh, LLC, which was consolidated subsidiaries in the previous consolidated fiscal year, is excluded from the scope of consolidation and has been included as equity-method affiliates due to the reduction in shares.